drwalton/PimaxEyeTracker/README.md

 # Related Projects
 [VRCPimaxEyeTracker](https://github.com/NGenesis/VRCPimaxEyeTracker)

+# The SDK
+Get the ASeeVR runtime & SDK from the Pimax website here [https://pimax.com/downloads-manuals/](https://pimax.com/downloads-manuals/)

+Start the runtime (Start->aSeeVR_Runtime) before using this library.

 # Building
 Build by opening the project in Visual Studio, and running "Build All" in Release mode.